microsoft/react-native-code-push/README.md

     if (!update) {
         console.log("The app is up to date!");
     } else {
         console.log("An update is available!
-Should we download it");
+Should we download it?");
     }
 });